siemens/gencmpclient/README.md

 as the one used to build the standalone CMP library `libcmp`.

 For linking you will need to
-refer the linker to the CMP and Securit Utilities libraries, e.g., `-lcmp -lsecutils -lgencmpcl`, add the directories (using the linker option `-L`) where they can be found.
+refer the linker to the CMP and Security Utilities libraries, e.g., `-lcmp -lsecutils -lgencmpcl`, add the directories (using the linker option `-L`) where they can be found.
 See also the environment variable `OUT_DIR`.
-For helping the Linux loader to find the libraries at runtime, it is recommended to set also linker options like `-Wl,-rpath=.`.
+For helping the Linux loader to find the libraries at run time, it is recommended to set also linker options like `-Wl,-rpath=.`.

 Also make sure that the OpenSSL libraries (typically referred to via `-lssl -lcrypto`) are in your library path and